 14:00 pm – End of the ET IAB

 The registration to the ET IAB is free of charge but mandatory via this link.
-We thank you for blocking from now on this date in your agenda and are really looking forward to meeting all of you on October 8!
+We are really looking forward to meeting all of you on October 8!

 Gates wide open – with proof.
 Welcome to the Interface Entreprises – ULiège with full vaccination protection, recovery or negative test result from an official testing centre.
 Your proof is complete in combination with your identity card or passport.